 - 1 cup thinly sliced kale (leaves only, no stems)

-- Cook pasta per package instructions.
-Drain (reserving ¼ cup of the cooking water for later).
+- Cook pasta according to package instructions.
+Reserve ¼ cup of the cooking water for later, then drain the pasta.

 - Meanwhile, while pasta is cooking, make the sauce.
 In a small bowl, whisk together the soya sauce, sesame oil, chili garlic sauce, fish sauce, rice wine vinegar and lime juice.
 Set aside.

-- Heat ½ teaspoon of olive oil in a non-stick pan over medium-low heat.
+- Heat ½ teaspoon of olive oil in a non-stick frying pan over medium heat.

-- Cook garlic and chili, stirring often, for one minute.
-Add kale and cook, stirring occasionally, for two minutes.
+- Add garlic and chili pepper (if using) and cook, stirring often, for 1 minute.
+Add kale and cook, stirring occasionally, for 2 minutes.
 Remove from pan and onto a plate.
 Set aside.

-- Cook shrimp for about 3 minutes or until cooked through, turning halfway.
+- Place shrimp in pan and cook them for about 3 minutes or until cooked through, turning halfway through cooking.
 Transfer cooked shrimp to a plate and set aside.Note: Cook time for shrimp may vary, depending on their size.
 Just heat until cooked through.

-- Add reserved sauce to pan along with ¼ cup of reserved pasta water.
-Cook 2 minutes.
+- Add reserved sauce to pan along with ¼ cup of reserved pasta water and black pepper.
+Stir.
+Cook for 2 minutes.
 Mix in pasta, kale mixture and cooked shrimp until well combined.

 - Transfer pasta to a serving bowl and garnish with sesame seeds and a squeeze of lime, if desired.
-Enjoy!
+Serve and enjoy!